-8.1 Important Notes
+8.1 Important notes

 - Check the combination of servo amplifier and motor.
 Compare the rated voltage and current of the units.
-Carry out the wiring according to the connection diagram on page 39. - Make sure that the maximum permissible rated voltage at the terminals L1, L2, L3 or +DC, -DC is not exceeded by more than 10% even in the most unfavourable case (see EN 60204-1 Section 4.3.1).
-An excessive voltage on these terminals can lead to destruction of the regen circuit and the servo amplifier. - The use of external mains chokes and mains filters is required. - The fusing of the AC supply input and the 24V supply is installed by the user (⇒ p.
-19). - Route power and control cables separately.
+Carry out the wiring according to the hints on page 41. - Make sure that the maximum permissible rated voltage at the terminals L1, L2, L3 or +DC, -DC is not exceeded by more than 10% even in the most unfavorable case (see EN 60204-1 Section 4.3.1).
+An excessive voltage on these terminals can lead to destruction of the regen circuit and the servo amplifier. - The fusing of the AC supply input and the 24V supply is installed by the user (⇒ p.19). - Route power and control cables separately.
 We recommend a separation of at least 200mm.
-This improves the interference immunity required by EMC regulations. - Install all shielding with large areas (low impedance), with metallised connector housings or shield connection clamps where possible.
-Earth (ground) the shielding at both ends (⇒p.45).
-Notes on connection techniques can be found on page 40. - Feedback lines may not be extended, since thereby the shielding would be interrupted and the signal processing could be disturbed. - The cable between servo amplifier and regen resistor must be shielded. - Install all heavy-current cables with an adequate cross-section, as per EN 60204 (⇒ p.
-20) and use the requested cable material (⇒ p.
-41) to reach max. cable length. - Wire the BTB/RTO contact in series into the safety circuit of the installation.
-The safety circuit must control the mains relay.
+This improves the interference immunity required by EMC regulations.
+If a motor power cable is used which includes cores for brake control, the brake control cores must be separately shielded.
+Connect the shielding at both ends (⇒ p.47). - Install all shielding with large areas (low impedance), with metallised connector housings or shield connection clamps where possible.
+Notes on connection techniques can be found on page 42. - Feedback lines may not be extended, since thereby the shielding would be interrupted and the signal processing could be disturbed. - The cable between servo amplifier and regen resistor must be shielded. - Install all heavy-current cables with an adequate cross-section, as per EN 60204. (⇒ p.20) and use the requested cable material (⇒ p.
+42) to reach max. cable length. - Wire the BTB/RTO contact in series into the safety circuit of the installation.
 Only in this way is the monitoring of the servo amplifier assured. - It is permissible to alter the servo amplifier settings by using the setup software.
 Any other alterations will invalidate the warranty.

-Never disconnect the electrical connections to the servo amplifier while it is live.
-In unfavourable circumstances this could result in destruction of the electronics.
+Never disconnect the electrical connections to the servoamplifier while it is live.
+In unfavorable circumstances this could result in destruction of the electronics.
 Residual charges in the capacitors can have dangerous levels up to 300 seconds after switching off the mains supply voltage.
-Measure the voltage in the DC bus link (+DC/-DC), and wait until the voltage has fallen below 40V.
+Measure the bus voltage at the DC bus link pins (+DC/-DC), and wait until the voltage has fallen below 40V.
 Control and power connections can still be live, even when the motor is not rotating.